 Coordination and Approval with the Client

-Now that it’s time to involve the client, create a second review step in the project and rename it to something akin to “Client Review.”
+Now that it’s time to involve the client, create a second reviewer group in the project and rename it to something akin to “Client Review.”
 By using this name, your teammates understand it is for the clients to review.

-You will want to invite the client as a reviewer to this newly created review step.
+You will want to invite the client as a reviewer to this newly created reviewer group.

-The client will be notified by email that there is a new file in their review step and it is waiting for their review.
+The client will be notified by email that there is a new file in their reviewer group and it is waiting for their review.
 This will allow the client to review the concept, request changes, or give the green light.

-Please note: This way your client won’t see any internal comments from the previous review step.
+Please note: This way your client won’t see any internal comments from the previous reviewer group.

 Once the client approves the concept, produce the content and get it approved both internally and externally.